Are attacks on mail servers = reportable data protection incidents?

 When is a data protection incident subject to notification?

-When a data protection incident is subject to notification is regulated in Art.
-33 GDPR.
-Accordingly, there is a notification obligation "in the event of a personal data breach [...] unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons".
+Art.
+33 GDPR regulates when a data protection incident must be reported.
+According to this, there is a reporting obligation "in the event of a data breach personal data [...] unless the infringement of the protection personal data is not likely to result in a risk to the rights and freedoms of natural persons".

-The first question is therefore when a "personal data breach" actually exists.
-Article 4 No. 12 GDPR provides a definition in this regard.
-Accordingly, a personal data breach is "a breach of security leading to the destruction, loss or alteration, [...] or unauthorized disclosure of, or access to, personal data [...]".
+It is therefore first of all questionable when a "violation of the protection personal data" exists at all.
+Art.
+4 no. 12 GDPR provides a definition for this.
+According to this, a breach of the protection personal data "a breach of security leading to the destruction, loss or alteration, [...] or unauthorized disclosure of or access to unauthorized access to personal data leads [...]."

-According to Art.
-4 No. 1 GDPR, personal data is any information relating to identified or identifiable natural persons.
+Personal data is any information relating to identified or identifiable natural persons in accordance with Art.
+4 No. 1 GDPR.

-A breach according to Art.
-4 No. 12 GDPR of the security of this data occurs when it is destroyed, lost, altered, disclosed without authorization or made accessible without authorization.
-This therefore initially includes all data mishaps and data leaks.
-Also included are technical problems and system crashes that have corresponding consequences, as well as hacking attacks and theft of data.
+A breach of the security of this data pursuant to Art.
+4 No. 12 GDPR occurs if it is destroyed, lost, altered, disclosed without authorization or made accessible without authorization.
+This therefore initially includes all Data breaches and data leaks.
+Technical problems and system crashes with corresponding consequences are also covered, as are hacking attacks and data theft.

 In order to obtain a better overview of reportable incidents, there are information options in individual federal states via the supervisory authorities.
 In addition, the Guideline of the European Data Protection Board of 19.01.2021 provides many examples and a good overview.